FaisalChoura/flutter-deep-dive/lib/minis/forms_mini/README.md

   maxLength: 4,
 ),
 ```

-- __keyboadType__ lets us set the input type.
+- **keyboardType** lets us set the input type.
 In this case we use number but there are other constants such as (datetime, email address, etc..)
 You can read more about TextInputType in the [docs](https://api.flutter.dev/flutter/services/TextInputType-class.html)
-- __maxLength__ Sets the max length on the text field.
+- **maxLength** Sets the max length on the text field.

 ## Drop down fields

 We now need a way for the user to enter their expiry information.
-For that we're going to use __DropdownButtonFormField__ for the months and years.
-It has the item property that takes a list of __DropdownMenuItem__ .
-The thing about __DropdownButtonFormField__ is that it does not update automaticaly.
+For that we're going to use **DropdownButtonFormField** for the months and years.
+It has the item property that takes a list of type **DropdownMenuItem** .
+The thing about **DropdownButtonFormField** is that it does not update automatically.
 It needs a value and an onChanged function to update its value once an event is triggered.

 Let's add the expiryMonth and expiryYear vars at the top of the widget.
-We also need a list of years to accept (here we generate a list with dates from 2020 upto 2032)
+We also need a list of years to accept (here we generate a list with dates from 2020 to 2032)

 ```dart
 class _PaymentFormState extends State<PaymentForm> {